smethven/battleship/README.md

 ## Minimal Viable Project

-Replace this with a description of the minimal viable project you will actually build for CPSC 312 (if this becomes your final project).
-It may be as short as a few paragraphs, or it may be longer.
-It should **definitely** take less than 4 minutes to read carefully and thoroughly.

 Make clear:
 + how this builds meaningfully toward your product pitch above, without being nearly as much work,
 + how it builds on the strength and power of the language, and
 + how it leads naturally to learning and applying some new element of the language (including what that element is!)

-Good goals to aim for are from the top two rubric items for proposal grading:

-> The minimal viable project (MVP) builds on the strengths and power of the language in exciting ways that will clearly lead to excellent learning for students.

-Or:

-> The MVP clearly builds significantly on the language and will lead in interesting and natural ways to learning for the students.

 Our MVP will be a command line game in which a user will be able to play a game of battleships, through the internet.
 We will have create a standard language in which users can interface with our game and get feedback on the result of their move.